Save 15% on your first auto-ship purchase. Enter SAVE15 at checkout.

 Teach them not to pull

-The next step in training your puppy to walk on a lead is teaching your puppy to remain with you.
+The next step in training your puppy to walk on a leash is teaching your puppy to remain with you.
 Reward them when they are standing or sitting by your side.
 Use whatever cue you prefer but use it consistently.
 This teaches your puppy to associate the cue with remaining by your side.
 Making cues and the desired behaviors clear helps your puppy learn faster.
 Once they understand they get a reward and praise for remaining near you, take a step back.
 If they step with you and stay by your side, give big rewards and praise.
 Do this multiple times until your puppy knows the best place to be is close to you.

 Dog training Corgi puppy on a leash